You're reading docs for Nextly Alpha. APIs may change between releases.

 OptionTypeDefaultDescription

-multipleStatementsbooleanfalseAllow multiple SQL statements per query.
-Disabled by default for security.
+multipleStatementsbooleanfalseAllow multiple statements per query.
+Off for SQL-injection safety; the adapter forces false.

 });